silvanmelchior/cme_parser/README.md

 If a line contains `[[condition` and a later line `]]`, the parser outputs everything in between only if the condition is met (removing the two lines marking the block borders).
 Nested blocks are allowed.

-A condition can either be an arbitrary name, which is then interpreted as a flag, or a tripplet of an arbitrary name, some operator and a string.
+A condition can either be an arbitrary name, which is then interpreted as a flag, or a triplet of an arbitrary name, some operator and a string.
 In the latter, the name is interpreted as variable and the operator can be one of `==`, `!=`, `startswith`, `endswith`, `contains`.
 The string does not need any special terminators (e.g. no `""`).